spencerlazzar/spencerlazzar/README.md

 # Welcome to my GitHub page!

-🏗 Under construction

-💾 I'm currently learning everything JavaScript and React.
+- 💾 I'm currently learning everything JavaScript and React.
 While I have spent plenty of time learning these two, my motto is "Always Learning!"

+- 📫 How to reach me: spencerlazzar@yahoo.com socal: @spencerlazzar

+- 😄 Pronouns: He/Him

+- 🏄‍ Ask me about the time I paddled from Maui to Molokia on a Stand up Paddleboard